AnotherOneByteTheDust/TechnicalTest/README.md

 ## Usage

-This project is composed with three parts:
+This project has been created with three parts:
 - Postgresql Database + Centos server
 - API
 - Data migration script